Zerro15/lboop7s/lab6/README.md

 mvn tomcat7:run
 ```

 Then open http://localhost:8080/lab5/ (adjust context path if your container differs).
-The frontend files are served from the root; API calls use the `/api/lb7/*` endpoints.
+The frontend files are served from the root; API calls use the `/api/lb7/*` endpoints and autodetect the context path (e.g., `/lab5/api/lb7` when deployed under `/lab5`).

 ### Docker compose option
 If you prefer the existing Docker workflow: